susanaviruglio/queens-coffee/README.md

 <img src=/assets/images/testingfour.png>

-* I have warning because I do not have a heading in my game section.
+- I have a warning message because I do not have a heading in my game section.
 <img src=/assets/images/testingfive.png>

 #### **CSS**